 “Stealth health” is the practice of subtly improving your offerings without alerting your customers.
-Sometimes, when you tell guests that a dish is healthy, they’ll assume it doesn’t have as much flavor or that it is not as hearty – but we know that isn’t the case.
+Sometimes, when you tell guests that a dish is healthy, they’ll assume it doesn’t have as much flavour or that it is not as hearty – but we know that isn’t the case.
 By making the food you serve healthier, you become a better partner to your guests, your employees and your entire community.
 Here’s how:

 1. Be Vegetable-Centric, Let the Veggies Shine

 You can increase the portion size of vegetables on your dishes and even feature them as center-of-the plate stars.
 Eggplant, portobello mushrooms and many root vegetables are hearty and versatile enough to build an entire entrée.
 Plus, you can reduce red meat portions—which saves your restaurant money.
-Be sure that your menu descriptions play up the big, bold flavors.
+Be sure that your menu descriptions play up the big, bold flavours.

 2. Make a Protein Flip

 Consider reducing the portion size of red meat in your dishes.
 The Culinary Institute of America calls this practice, “The Protein Flip.”
 It’s not only nutritionally beneficial to cut back on meat, but it also helps create a more sustainable earth.
-Read up on quick wins with Plant-based Meat Alternatives
+Read up on quick wins with Plant-based Meat Alternatives.

 3. Be Sneaky